darklinkpower/Mythic/README.md

 - Game statistics: via custom integration of the [GameActivity](https://github.com/Lacro59/playnite-gameactivity-plugin) extension.
 - Screenshots: via custom integration of the [ScreenshotsVisualizer](https://github.com/Lacro59/playnite-screenshotsvisualizer-plugin) extension.
 - Duplicate copies handling: via custom integration of the [DuplicateHider](https://github.com/felixkmh/DuplicateHider) extension.
-- Logos: download of logos for use in the theme via [Extra Metadata Tools](https://playnite.link/forum/thread-575.html) extension.
+- Logos: download of logos for use in the theme via [Extra Metadata Loader](https://playnite.link/forum/thread-814.html) extension.
-- Videos: download of trailer and microtrailer videos for use in the theme via [Extra Metadata Tools Video](https://playnite.link/forum/thread-575.html) extension.
+- Videos: download of trailer and microtrailer videos for use in the theme via [Extra Metadata Loader](https://playnite.link/forum/thread-814.html) extension.
 - More...

 ## Screenshots